Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

 \item all clause vertices $c_1, \ldots, c_m$. \end{itemize}

 We will argue that $S$ is a feedback vertex set.
-Since $S$ contains all the clause vertices $c_i$, the only possible remaining cycles concern vertices in the same $G_p^q$.
+Since $S$ contains all the clause vertices, the only possible remaining cycles concern vertices in the same choice gadget graph $G_p^q$.
 Since $S$ contains all the gadget leaves per force gadget, all the vertices attached with a force gadget do not belong to $S$.
 All $\lambda$ vertices have a single neighbor, hence cannot be part of any cycle.
-Moreover, vertices $\ell$ and $\ell'$ cannot be part of a cycle, since they are of degree $2$ and one of their neighbors (their gadget twin) is a leaf.
-Therefore, any possible cycle contains vertices $r$ and $m$.
-However, vertices $m$ form an independent set, and each of them has a single vertex $r$ as neighbor.
-Finally, vertices $r$ also form an independent set.
+Moreover, $\ell$ and $\ell'$ vertices cannot be part of a cycle, since they are of degree $2$ and one of their neighbors (their gadget twin) is a leaf.
+Therefore, any possible cycle contains only $r$ and $m$ vertices.
+However, notice that the graph induced by $r$ and $m$ vertices is a union of stars, with $r$ vertices being the centers and $m$ vertices being the leaves.
 Consequently, $G - S$ cannot have any cycles.